 The Suffolk University Gallery is the Art & Design Department’s main exhibition space.
 Located on the sixth floor of the Sawyer Building, the gallery presents exciting exhibits and related programs that reflect our increasingly visual and image-driven world.
 The gallery aims to engage the whole Suffolk community while adding to larger conversations taking place in Greater Boston's cultural arena.
 Exhibits of student work from all departments, as well as themed curated exhibitions, provide an important link between and for students, faculty, and visitors.

-Wednesday and Thursday 11 a.m. - 3 p.m., by appointment.
+Monday—Friday 11 a.m. - 3 p.m.